nicolas-robette/GDAtools/README.md

 # GDAtools
-GDAtools is an R package for geomatric data analysis
+GDAtools is an R package for geometric data analysis